loighic/truth-tables/tt_HW01--characteristic_tts.md

 Each problem is worth 10 points, and the whole assignment is worth 100 points.
 Problems that are submitted late will receive 9 points.
 Your grade will be put on a 10 point scale when it is posted in Canvas.

 Be sure to submit each problem.
-The `✓` in the green bar indicates that the problem has been checked, not that it has been submitted.
+The `✓` in the green bar or box indicates that the problem has been checked, not that it has been submitted.

 ---

 **Part 1**

+For 1.1 - 1.4, first, type the main logical operator for the given TFL sentence in the space provided.
+(Use ~, v, & , ->, and <->.)
+Hit `enter` (not ''Submit'').
+Type the main logical operator for the TFL sentence in red.
+Hit `enter`.
+Repeat until finished. **Then submit the problem.**

 ~~~{.SynChecker .Match system="magnusSL"  points="10" late-credit="9"}
 1.1 (P v T) & R